beranki/frc-scouting/README.md

 The average of a team's performance, i.e. the average speakers scored, or the percentage of rounds where it climbed onstage.
 This statistic is exported into a `.csv` file that can then be imported to google sheets.
-Through google sheets, you can then sort or process the data further.
+The rationale for exporting is so that you can sort by each field given the averages.
 As a sample and for testing, we've imported the '24 SVR scouting data into our database.
 Here is the exported [google sheet](https://docs.google.com/spreadsheets/d/1O8MmyFpt3tY0lR3NgNLADu2RxGO6atvxuu2eQgzQhfE/edit#gid=726465529) of the summative stats of the teams at SVR. <br>